 (1) The total amount of cash distributed to all stockholders will be limited to 20% of the total distribution to be paid, excluding any cash paid for fractional shares.
 The remainder of the distribution (approximately 80%) will be paid in the form of shares of our common stock.
 The exact distribution of cash and stock to any given stockholder will be dependent upon his/her election as well as elections of other stockholders, subject to the pro-rata limitation.
+Investors in this offering will not be entitled to this distribution.

-In addition, on February 8, 2021, the board of directors declared cash distributions on shares of the Company's 6.875% Series A Term Preferred Stock due 2024 (the "Series A Term Preferred Stock") and 6.60% Series B Term Preferred Stock due 2023 (the "Series B Term Preferred Stock").
+In addition, on February 8, 2021, the Board declared cash distributions on shares of the Company's 6.875% Series A Term Preferred Stock due 2024 (the "Series A Term Preferred Stock") and 6.60% Series B Term Preferred Stock due 2023 (the "Series B Term Preferred Stock").
 For the Company's Series A Term Preferred Stock, the Board declared six monthly cash distributions of \$0.1432292 per preferred share.
 For the Company's Series B Term Preferred Stock, the Board declared six monthly cash distributions of \$0.1375 per preferred share.